 - Keep shower/brushing teeth limited to 15 minutes

 To best address social and interpersonal skills, Second Chances will be incorporating Truthought, an evidence-based approach designed to help people discard inaccurate values and beliefs and take personal ownership of positive pro-social values and beliefs.
 We believe that working with dogs can be a positive and rewarding experience.
 Studies have shown that involving dogs with boys in a correctional setting teaches; patience, understanding, unconditional love, compassion, kindness and enhances job skills.
-Our program allows boys to work with dogs from our local shelters.
+Our program will allow boys to work with dogs from our local shelters.
 Boys who are progressing toward their case plan goals will be encouraged to participate if time within their schedule allows.
 Second Chances will foster dogs that are less likely to be adopted, in an attempt to reduce the number of dogs that are euthanized.
 The residents will at no time be left alone with the dogs to ensure safety and to make sure compassion and kindness is shown toward the dog.

 Community Service Hours